 Successful ecommerce sites allow for a high level of personalization as decided by the marketing team, without the customer even realizing they are being served up dynamic content.
-The site should change based on the individual’s historical behaviour in both browsing and buying; strategic personalization is the difference between moving a prospect to a purchaser, and or getting that add-on and upsell in the browsing process.
+The site should change based on the individual’s historical behaviour in browsing and buying; strategic personalization is the difference between moving a prospect to a purchaser and getting that add-on and upselling in the browsing process.

-Personalization is implemented based on data the users give you by visiting your site, such as previous search terms, previous purchase history, geographical location and browsing history.
+Personalization is implemented based on data the user gives you by visiting your site, such as previous search terms, previous purchase history, geographical location and browsing history.
 A third-party personalization tool integrated into your ecommerce brain will allow for advanced machine learning that can influence your sales by up to 59% percent in the decision-making process.

 Accessibility is a standard

 Your website should be built and designed with accessibility in mind.
 There are fundamentals that allow for this to happen in an easier and more cost-effective manner for your business.
-Treat your website as a destination for any and all shoppers, much the same way you would with your physical location.
+Treat your website as a destination for any and all shoppers as you would with your physical location.
 Allow all visitors to the site to have an equal and positive experience when shopping.